-As Proto-Maritime was a contact language it had little in the way of agglutination or inflexion.
+As Proto-Maritime was a contact language it had little in the way of agglutination or inflection.
 Grammatical relations were expressed by word order and vocabulary.

 PM was known to favour Subject-Verb-Object word order in sentences and to put the noun first in noun phrases.
 Variant word orders cannot be reconstructed with any confidence, though no doubt some existed.

-Looking further back, some linguists now think that many of the languages of North-East Aheku can be traced Proto-East-Aheku.
-To these linguists PEA is the ancestor of Suliq, along with the Yelé languages like Senduri, Transmontane languages such as Loa Bateng and Pamak, and Bangwa languages like Moawapa.
+Looking further back, some linguists now think that many of the languages of Eastern Aheku can be traced Proto-East-Aheku.
+To these linguists, PEA is the ancestor of Suliq, along with the Yelé languages like Senduri, Transmontane languages such as Loa Bateng and Pamak, and Bangwa languages like Moawapa.

 As yet, the PEA hypothesis remains highly conjectural.
 Many of the features it purports to explain can also be explained by long-term areal contact between languages.
 It is therefore not covered on this site.

 The descendants of Proto-Maritime may be divided into two groups: Northern and Southern Maritime.
 These are descended respectively from Old Lemohai and Old Lepheku.
 By the classical era, the Proto-Maritime culture had spread to the Tepi Peninsula and gone on to conquer much of the coastal plain of North-East Aheku.

 A number of distinct Maritime languages emerged during the classical era.
 Five have survived into the modern era.
 There are now three Northern Maritime languages: Lemohai, Lekuna and Letepi.
 There are also two Southern ones: Lepheku and